-Fluorescent Lighting: For obvious reasons.
-It's not just you.
-No one, and we mean no one, looks good in fluorescent lighting.
+Step away from fluorescent lights, for obvious reasons.
+It's not just you; no one, and we mean no one, looks good in it.
 Cool, fluorescent white light is unforgiving and overly bright and is perhaps the furthest from natural light.
-This may cause you to overdo it with the foundation, bronzer, or blush in attempts to compensate for the lack of color on your face.
+This may cause you to overdo it with the foundation, bronzer, or blush in order to compensate for the lack of color on your face.